railsgirlswgtn/fan-fiction-github-challenge/README.md

   $ git push origin <your_branch_name>
   ```

+  This copies your branch information to the repository on GitHub.

+  You should be able to see your branch [here](https://github.com/railsgirlswgtn/fan-fiction-github-challenge/branches).

 9. ###### Create a pull request to master on github

   ![](http://i.imgur.com/zZPQLw0.png)

+  Go through the steps to create a pull request on GitHub.
+Genevieve, Rob, and Merrin will merge pull requests into master.

 #### Updating your repository
   Hopefully this repository will be full of delightful contributions to literature.
 That means that you will have to **pull** from **origin** to get everyone elses' commits.